Value is all about what a company is worth versus what price it is

 board of directors in years:

-The tenure for the Range Energy Resources board of directors is about average.
+The average tenure for the Range Energy Resources board of directors is less than 3 years, this suggests a new board.

 Board of Directors